ToRRent1812/amxx-simple-gungame/README.md

 Progression is xp based:
 1 kill = 1 XP
 1 Headshot = 2 XP
-Knife/HE kill = Steal 1 XP
+Knife kill = Steal 1 XP
 Stuck on a gun?
 Die 5 times = 1 XP

 There is a realtime top5 leaderboard below radar, below crosshair You can see your progress.